Economic and Political Overview

 Economic Overview

 Saudi Arabia is the largest economy in the Middle East and the richest Arab country.
 The policy of large-scale public works undertaken by the authorities, as well as foreign direct investment and the soundness of the banking and financial system, have enabled the country to become the number one regional economy and one of the largest in the world.
 However, the economy of Saudi Arabia is almost entirely based on oil, with GDP growth being closely linked to real oil growth.
-After the sustained growth recorded in 2022 (+8.7%) due to high oil prices, GDP decelerated to 0.8% in 2023 amid unfavourable base effect, reductions in oil production (-7%), and decreased energy prices.
-Increasing investment and private consumption should be the main drivers in 2024, with the IMF forecasting a growth rate of 4%, with a further uptick to 4.2% the following year.
+After a recession in 223 (-0.8% of GDP) due to oil production cuts and lower oil prices, the kingdom returned to growth in 2024, with real GDP increasing 1.3% compared to the previous year, according to preliminary government data.
+Non-oil growth significantly outpaced overall GDP, rising by 4.3%, while oil activities declined by 4.5% and government activities grew by 2.6%.
+According to the IMF, overall GDP growth is projected to accelerate to 4.7% in 2025, assuming the 1 mbpd voluntary oil production cuts are gradually phased out from October 2024 to September 2025, with an average growth of 3.7% per year thereafter.

-The standard of living in Saudi Arabia is one of the highest in the Middle East, with a GDP per capita (PPP) of USD 68,453 (IMF, 2023).
-According to the latest data available from the Saudi General Authority for Statistics, unemployment among Saudis rose to 8.6% in the third quarter of 2023, compared to 8.3% in the second quarter of the year, while the overall unemployment rate stood at 5.1%.
+The standard of living in Saudi Arabia is one of the highest in the Middle East, with a GDP per capita (PPP) of USD 65,885 (IMF, 2024).
+According to the latest data available from the Saudi General Authority for Statistics, unemployment among Saudis stood at 7.8% as of the third quarter of 2024, while the overall unemployment rate stood at 3.7%.
+The unemployment rate hit historic lows, with women’s labour force participation remaining well above the 30% target for 2030.

 Source: IMF – World Economic Outlook Database, Latest data available.